Loading Assets

 Basic Usage

 The simplest way to load an asset is to use one of the specialized hooks.
-There are special hooks for models, gaussian splats, textures and environment map etc, but each have a similar shape.
+There are special hooks for models, gaussian splats, textures, environment map, fonts and more.
+They all have a similar shape and return a PlayCanvas Asset.

 import { useModel } from '@playcanvas/react/hooks';